Release: Mar 18, 2012 - Author: Muck47 - Translator: Mr Miau - external link: IMDB - more from this series

 About this Episode

 Chimdale (4x08) features on slighly diffferent animation.
 Roger does some sexual movements with his groin when he kisses Francine in order to prove his point to the private investigator.
 His comment that they should at least keep their pants on also makes more sense then.
+In addition to that, at the end of the episode Stan is showing his middlefinger without blur effect.

 In order to convince the hotel investigator, Roger kisses Francine.
 In the DVD version, he also makes some movements with his groin (he's humping Francine's leg), on TV he stays still.